-Grímsey it is the northermost island off the coast of Iceland, 41 km from the mainland.
+Grímsey is a small beautiful island crossed by the arctic circle where few fishermen, their families and millions of sea birds lives.
+It is the northernmost island off the coast of Iceland, 41 km from the mainland.
 It has an area of 5,3 km2 and reaches a height of 105 m.
 It is composed of basalt, except for some sandstone in the northwestern part.
 All but the southern shoreline consists of steep cliffs, with basalt in many parts.
 There is a rich vegetation cover of marshland, grass and moss.

-The island is a popular tourist destination, and certificates are issued for crossing the Arctic Circle.
+The island is a popular tourist destination, and certificates are issued there for crossing the Arctic Circle.

 Our Grímsey tour can be offered both for divers and snorkelers.
 When diving around Grímsey you can dive under the arctic circle with Puffins and the Guillemot birds.
 In the blue and clear cold arctic sea around Grímsey where you dive the bottom is covered with celp forests and there you can see Cod, Plaice and big steams of Pollock.
 Both big and small whales are usually not far away.
 We will go with the ferry from the harbour in Akureyri late Friday and come back to Akureyri late Saturday.
 We do 2 dives around Grímsey and after the dives we walk around the island.
 By special request we can plan a Grímsey tour for you on other days as well.